 Last year when a friend invited me to a fitness retreat I was all, “Um, it’s not one of those meditation retreats where you can’t talk, is it?
 I wouldn’t last thirty minutes.
-And what kind of fitness are we talkin’?
-Are you sure you have the right vowel?
-I’m sooooo out of shape.”
+And what level of fitness are we talkin’?”

-As you can see, my comfort zone has solid borders and tall walls.
-It’s also comfortably decorated, so I find it hard to leave.
+My comfort zone has solid borders and tall walls.
+It’s also comfortably furnished, so I find it hard to leave.

 Sometimes the only thing that can force me out is a swift kick in the butt.